aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 - **On Mac**:

     The default Python 3 provided with macOS is 3.8.
-    Alternativelu you can download and install Python 3.8 from https://www.python.org/
+    Alternatively you can download and install Python 3.8 from https://www.python.org/

 - **On Windows**: